galaxy-genome-annotation/python-chado/docs/commands/load.rst

 **Usage**::

-    chakin load interpro [OPTIONS] ANALYSIS_ID INPUT
+    chakin load interpro [OPTIONS] ANALYSIS_ID ORGANISM_ID INPUT

 **Help**

-Load a blast analysis, in the same way as does the tripal_analysis_intepro module
+Load an InterProScan analysis, in the same way as does the tripal_analysis_intepro module

 **Output**